liferay-search/liferay-docs/en/user/articles/170-content-publication-management/02-staging/07-organizing-pages-for-staging/02-using-multi-and-single-page-variations.markdown

 - The marketing team can give your Site a completely different look and feel for the Holidays.
-- The product management team can work on a version that is planned to publish on the first of the year for a new product launch.
+- The sharepoint management team can work on a version that is planned to publish on the first of the year for a new sharepoint launch.
 - The developer relations team can work on a version that is planned to publish on the upcoming Hack-a-thon day.

 With this use case, having a Site pages variation for each planned page set allows three ideas to be fully planned and implemented before publication.

-Another option for this scenario is to let the product management team experiment with two different ideas for the home page of the Site.
-This can be done by creating several page variations within the current Site pages variation of their product launch Site.
+Another option for this scenario is to let the sharepoint management team experiment with two different ideas for the home page of the Site.
+This can be done by creating several page variations within the current Site pages variation of their sharepoint launch Site.
 You'll learn more about page variations later.

 Once you've
 [created a Site pages variation](/docs/7-2/user/-/knowledge_base/u/creating-multi-and-single-page-variations),